johnpapa/angular-styleguide/README.md

   - **Exception Catchers**: Create a factory that exposes an interface to catch and gracefully handle exceptions.

-      *Why?*: Provides a consistent way to catch exceptions that may thrown in your code (e.g. during XHR calls or promise failures).
+      *Why?*: Provides a consistent way to catch exceptions that may be thrown in your code (e.g. during XHR calls or promise failures).

     ```javascript
     /* recommended */